pandammonium/blipper-widget-old/README.txt

 The image in the blip is not stored on your server.
 Instead, the widget hotlinks to the image from Polaroid|Blipfoto.

-= View the plugin in action! =
+= View the plugin =

-If you'd like to see the plugin in action, you can see [WP Blipper Widget showing my latest blip on my WordPress website](http://pandammonium.org/).
+If you'd like to see the plugin in action, you can visit [my WordPress site](http://pandammonium.org/) to see Blipper Widget showing my latest blip.

+If you'd like to see the plugin code, [it's available on GitHub](https://github.com/pandammonium/wp-blipper-widget).

 = Languages =
 Currently, only English is supported.
 I'm afraid I don't yet know how to make other languages available.
 If you'd like to help, let me know in the comments on [my WP Blipper Plugin page](http://pandammonium.org/wordpress-dev/wp-blipper-widget/).